harsimrat11/2210990395_Engine_Fault_detection_using_CNN/README.md

 # Acoustic Signal-Based Non-Intrusive Engine Fault Detection Using Mel-Spectrograms and Convolutional Neural Networks
+Type: Research Project
+Student Name: Harsimrat Singh
+Roll Number: 2210990395
+University: Chitkara University
+Course: Bachelors of Engineering in Computer Science and Engineering (CSE)
+Supervisor: Dr. Gurpreet Singh
+Current Status: Submitted, Technical Checks Passed, Editor Assigned

 A non-intrusive engine fault detection system that identifies engine conditions from audio recordings — no diagnostic tools or special hardware required, just sound.

 Engine audio is converted into Mel-spectrograms and fed into a Convolutional Neural Network (CNN) trained to distinguish between normal operation and various fault types.

+---
+## Abstract

+This project presents a non-intrusive engine fault detection system based on acoustic signal analysis.
+Engine audio recordings are processed into Mel-spectrogram representations and analyzed using a Convolutional Neural Network (CNN) to classify different engine conditions.
+The proposed model identifies normal operation and multiple fault types, including combustion, mechanical, and belt-related issues, without requiring physical sensors or diagnostic tools.
+Experimental results show an average accuracy of approximately 86–87% using 5-fold cross-validation, demonstrating the effectiveness of audio-based fault diagnosis as a low-cost and scalable alternative to traditional methods.
 ---
 ## Overview

 Internal combustion engines produce consistent sound patterns during normal operation.
 When faults develop — misfires, knocking, worn belts, spark plug issues — these patterns change in measurable ways.
 Instead of relying on OBD tools or physical inspection, this project analyses those acoustic changes directly.